irehan999/shopify-dashboard/README.md

 ---

 ## 🚀 Overview
 Shopify Dashboard is a full-stack, production-grade platform for managing Shopify stores, products, notifications, and user profiles.
 Built for modern e-commerce teams, it combines a beautiful, responsive frontend with a robust, real-time backend.
-This project demonstrates advanced engineering, clean UI/UX, and real-world integrations — perfect for your portfolio or as a foundation for a SaaS product.
+This project demonstrates advanced engineering, clean UI/UX, and real-world integrations.

 ---